 - A final report from their current supervisor concerning the suitability of the trainee for Leadership Accreditation.
 This report must be discussed between the supervisor and trainee prior to submission to the Accreditation Committee.

-- On completion of the Requirements of the Pathway, the Accreditation Committee recommends to the BSANZ Board that the trainee be accredited as a BSANZ Leader.
+- On completion of the Requirements of the Pathway, the Training Committee recommends to the BSANZ Board that the trainee be accredited as a BSANZ Leader.

 - Fees involved in supervision, observation and support of the applicant are a matter for negotiation between the relevant parties.
 The BSANZ does not determine the fee structure.

 - Entry into the Pathway for Balint Leadership Accreditation requires: